moremoban/moban/README.rst

 Work with files in a python package
 ================================================================================

-`pypifs <https://github.com/moremoban/pypifs>`_ is installed by default since v0.6.1
+`pypifs <https://github.com/moremoban/pypifs>`_ is optional since v0.7.0 but was installed by default since v0.6.1

 You can do the following with moban: